 The Integrated Report requires the assignment of each AU into one of five categories (see Assessment Methodology, above).
 A water is determined to be impaired if one or more of the uses assigned by its classification is not attained, as determined by the criteria assigned to that water class.
 An overall use attainment summary is provided in Tables 4-6 and 4-22.
-The 2014 use attainment assessment reports on AUs amounting to 32,109 miles of rivers and streams that are tracked in the ADB.
+The 2016 use attainment assessment reports on AUs amounting to 35,029 miles of rivers and streams that are tracked in the ADB.
 Information on the status of individual AUs may be found in Listings on Individual Waters, Appendix II, Categories 1-5.
-A spatial representation of many AUs can be viewed using this Google Earth Project (note that the project is under construction): www.maine.gov/dep/gis/datamaps/lawb integrated report/lawb integrated report.km
+A spatial representation of many AUs can be viewed using this ArcGIS Online Project (note that the project is under development): http://arcg.is/4aLyP.